cambriachaney/APPM-4600/README.md.txt

 This repository contains 2 subfiles of Homeworks and Labs.
+Within the homework and lab folders, there are other folders that lists the specific homework and lab numbers.